 HL7 is an international standard or protocol that ensures the transfer of patient information from one system to another in a correct and logical manner.
 The hospital systems are required to communicate with each other or allow the sharing of information whenever it is needed.
 Every hospital has at least a basic system for capturing patient information, and whenever new information is added, it gets updated.

 The challenge is to have a common method even if the patient visits multiple hospitals.
 The care providers need to have a complete history of the patient’s history, medical conditions, etc. before starting treatment.
 Founded in 1987 by Donald W. Simborg, the CEO of Simborg Systems, HL7 focuses on the application layer protocols pertaining to the healthcare domain.
 There are several versions of HL7, and the most commonly used is the HL7 version 2.x family.
 HL7FHIR is the newest generation standards framework.
 It combines all the features of HL7 Version 2, Version 3 and CDA® product lines, and offers significant improvements over existing standards.
 FHIR, short for Fast Healthcare Interoperability Resource and pronounced as FIRE, is really becoming the next big thing in the healthcare industry right now because of its capabilities.

-In this article, we will examine a bit deeper into why HL7 and FHIR are so important in uninterrupted health care.
+Cabot has been pioneers in HL7 FHIR Interface Software Development Services and it gives us immense joy in explaining a bit deeper into why HL7 and FHIR are so important in uninterrupted health care.